 What if I am put on a waitlist, how long will I be on it?

 On average, an individual is on the waitlist for two to four weeks before a therapist has an opening to meet.
-However, the time varies depending on the availability of staff members and their experience treating individuals with a particular disorder(s) or problem of living that you are seeking help for.
+However, the time varies depending on the availability of staff members and their experience treating individuals with a particular disorder(s) or problem of living for which you are seeking help for.
 When a prospective client has more days and times available, a greater likelihood exists that a therapist can meet with him or her more quickly.

 What is a psychology associate?

 A psychology associate is an unlicensed mental health provider who has been approved by the Maryland Board of Examiners of Psychologists to practice psychology under the direct supervision of a licensed therapist.
 Psychology associates hold at least a master's degree in psychology and are usually students who have yet to complete all of the requirements of their doctoral training or licensing process.
-Some psychology associates hold terminal master's degrees in a field of psychology that allows them to practice clinical psychology under a the supervision of a licensed clinician.
+Some psychology associates hold terminal master's degrees in a field of psychology that allow them to practice clinical psychology under a the supervision of a licensed clinician.